open-telemetry/opentelemetry-specification/specification/logs/api.md

 **Parameters:**

 * `name` - the Event name.
-This argument MUST be recorded as an attribute with the key `event.name`.
+This argument MUST be recorded as a `LogRecord` attribute with the key `event.name`.
 Care MUST be taken by the implementation to not override or delete this attribute while the Event is emitted to preserve its identity.
 * `logRecord` - the [LogRecord](#logrecord) representing the Event.

 Events require the `event.domain` attribute.
 The API MUST not allow creating an